Top 5 Mobility Drills For MMA Fighters

 Knuckle push-ups are a challenging exercise that helps to improve wrist stability and mobility.
 Start in a push-up position with your hands in fists, knuckles on the ground.
 Lower your body down towards the ground, keeping your elbows tucked in close to your sides.
 Push back up to the starting position.
 Aim for 8-10 repetitions, gradually increasing the number as you become stronger.
 Knuckle push-ups help to strengthen the wrists, forearms, and upper body, improving overall performance in MMA techniques.

-See also Effective Plyometric Exercises For MMA
+See also Improving Balance And Stability For MMA Fighters

 Neck Mobility Drills